timongty/tezcrowd/readme.md

 **<h3>Initialising this project</h3>**

-To initialise this project, please make sure to install all dependencies first.
+To initialise this project, please make sure to install all dependencies after cloning the project.

     npm install
     composer install